openstack-archive/sahara/doc/source/devref/plugin.spi.rst

 scale_cluster(cluster, instances)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Scale an existing Cluster with additional instances.
+Scale an existing cluster with additional instances.
 Instances argument is a list
 of ready-to-configure instances.
 Plugin should do all configuration operations in this
 method and start all services on those instances.